 I am known to have some offbeat and alternative views on various Bible subjects, and often have entertained topics which other ministers avoided or left unanswered.
 So one day, at a conference, when I responded to that question about titles with my standard answer, someone in the group said, “Well, if that is the case, I suggest we call him an outlaw Bible student, because he goes outside the conventional boundaries and beliefs for many of his views.”
 He was just joking and everyone laughed, but the title stuck.

-I didn’t mind and, over time, I became comfortable with being known as The Outlaw Bible Student, because “outlaw” means many things, other than being a criminal.
+I didn’t mind, and over time I became comfortable with being known as The Outlaw Bible Student, because “outlaw” means many things, other than being a criminal.
 The definition of an outlaw can also mean: (1) one that is unconventional or rebellious (Merriam-Webster Dictionary), (2) a rebel or a nonconformist (American Heritage Dictionary), (3) a person who refuses to be governed by the established rules or practices of any group (Word Reference Random House Dictionary).
-And, if I am breaking some vague philosophical law by taking a step outside the restraints of established Christian doctrine, then I guess I’m also a criminal, in that respect.
+And, if I am breaking some vague philosophical law by taking a step outside the restraints of established Christian doctrine, then I guess I may also be a criminal in that respect.

 Now that I’m retired and running this ministry, I have more time to research and write about many of the Christian ideas that cross my mind.
 I don’t always write bizarre and weird stuff, but I do like to, occasionally, visit the strange things that I call studies on the edge of faith — those outposts on the fringe of Christianity.

 Right up front, I want people to know that what I write about is only my opinion, from only my perspective, not that of any other organization, association, or group.
 I am not interested in argument or public debate, but I do, however, encourage comment, because I do enjoy knowing other people’s opinion, one way or another.
 And, you never know, someone may sway my own opinion; it has happened before.
-If you don’t want to comment online, you can reach me by email on our “Contact Us” page, or by postal mail sent to:
+If you don’t want to comment online, you can reach me by email on the “Contact Us” page.